AlbionsRefuge/bubbles-faq/implementation.md

 ### How can I make bouncing bubbles work away from Codecademy?

 Our animation is based on external script files.
-You can use them outside codecademy, but you should not claim that you wrote them or trying to sell them.
+You can use them outside Codecademy, but you should not claim that you wrote them or try to sell them.

 It is very easy to accomplish.
 You should create files called `main.js` and `index.html`.
-Then you have to copy code from your codecademy project (`index.html` and `main.js` tabs) and paste inside corresponding newly created files.
+Then you have to copy code from your Codecademy project (`index.html` and `main.js` tabs) and paste it inside corresponding newly created files.

 You should remember that:

-- you should not change name of script file (`main.js`) but you can change name of `html` file (for example to `animation.html`)
+- you should not change the name of your script file (`main.js`) unless you also change the file's name in your `.html` file
+- you can change name of your `html` file (for example to `animation.html`)
 - both files have to be in the same directory (for example `root`, `public_html` or `desktop`)

 #### Bouncing bubbles does not work from my hard drive, what to do?